 18. What kind of roads / routes we will cycle along?

 We have selected the most scenic and quiet routes of the regions, where you can enjoy the beauties and peacefulness of the nature.
-If there are sometimes any busy roads, we take a bus transfer with our bus.
+If there are sometimes any busy roads, we take our bus.
 We mainly cycle on paved roads, cycle paths, or occasionally short distances on smooth gravel paths.
 Please find more details at our Sights&Routes.

 19. Are your tours guided?

 Yes, all our tours are fully guided.
-One of us will cycle with you showing the way and the sights, and help if you have any troubles, and one of us will drive our support van to provide the catering service and technical background.
+One of us cycles with you showing the way and the sights, and help if you have any troubles, and one of us drives our Support van to provide the catering service and technical background.
 Please find more details at Guiding.
 But we can also do most of our tours self guided and supported with you with pleasure, if you prefer so.

 20. What kind of support do you have?